wing5wong/artisan-whs-static/source/_courses/FDH2.md

   - "14434"
   - "14436"
 ---
 To provide an opportunity for students to extend their knowledge and expertise in commercial catering in a simulated environment.
 Students will be encouraged to operate from a commercial perspective.
-Students will have the opportunity to complete industry standard courses on Food Hygiene as a pre-training qualification.
-If done as a two year course Whanganui High School is accredited to provide Cookery in Schools (Level 2) by the New Zealand Qualifications Authority under section 441 of the Educataion and Training Act 2020.
+Students will have the opportunity to complete industry standard courses on Food Hygiene, knife handling, selection of salad and sandwich ingredients and their preparation.
+Also a look at baking skills, microwaving and an investigation into Internation food.
+The emphasis in assessments is on practical skills.